dirdr/ia_e3/README.md

 > "*The aim of this project is to present how a game AI, using deep learning tools
 > could win against the greatest chess or Go champions.
 > We will use a game that is easy to learn but with a high degree of combinatorics (**domineering**).
-> In this tutorial, we will build different generations of algorithms until we reach a method using deep learning.
+> In this tutorial, we will build different generations of algorithms
-> At each step, a more powerful AI will be built.
 > You will set up a **competitive game mode** where you will compare the performance of this new AI against the old one.*"

 ##### [checkout source page for this project](https://perso.esiee.fr/~buzerl/IA/330%20Projet_3/ProjetIAetJeux.html)